Mabel Boll: Early life

 Boll made many claims later in life that she was an heiress and was a member of a wealthy family.
 The truth was that her father, George, was a bartender in Rochester, New York.
 She was, however, attractive, a short, dark-eyed, and "vividly blonde" beauty.
 Her early employment was selling cigars in Rochester.
 Boll became an experienced horse rider, and married businessman Robert Scott in 1909.
 In 1914 she had a son, Robert Scott II.

 Boll was known as "The Queen of Diamonds" because of the amount of jewelry she publicly displayed.
 At times, she would wear over $400,000 in jewelry in public and was photographed wearing a sweater made of gold and platinum.

 In 1922, Boll married Colombian coffee king Hernando Rocha, who presented her with over a million dollars in jewels and a 46.57 carat emerald-cut diamond bearing her name "The Mabel Boll".
 The diamond was purchased by the Harry Winston collection upon Boll's death in 1949.

-In 1934, Boll made headlines again as the "Countess de Porceri" in Nice, France when her 27-year-old boyfriend Georges Chariot shot himself on her lawn.
+In 1934, Boll made headlines again as the "Countess de Porceri" in Nice, France, when her 27-year-old boyfriend Georges Chariot shot himself on her lawn.
 In February 1940, Boll married for the fifth time, a harp player from Florida.

 According to the New York Times obituary, Boll was once known as Mabel Bache possibly marrying Lieut.
 Albert Bache although she never admitted to the marriage.

 Aviation

 Transatlantic fever

 1927 was full of publicity surrounding Charles Lindbergh winning the Orteig Prize for his non-stop flight from New York to Paris.
-Boll wanted publicity as well and felt that being the first woman to cross the Atlantic would be headline news.
+Boll wanted publicity as well and felt that being the first woman to fly across the Atlantic would be headline news.
 While living in Paris, France, Boll announced she would pay 100,000 francs to any pilot who would fly her across the Atlantic from Paris.